 In this article, we demonstrate the step-by-step process of the Latitude and Departure method to calculate coordinates from bearing and distance Excel.

 What Is Coordinate (Northing and Easting)?

 The geographic Cartesian Coordinates of a point on earth are referred to as Easting (the x value), and Northing (the Y value).
 The distance (L) is referred to as the Orthogonal Coordinate measured from a horizontal datum.
 Here, we use the method of Latitude and Departure to find the Northing and Easting thus calculating the Coordinate.

-Steps to Calculate Coordinates from Bearing and Distance in Excel
+How to Calculate Coordinates from Bearing and Distance in Excel: Step-by-Steps

 Before commencing the calculation, users need to gather their source data such as the bearing and distance of lines connecting two or multiple points.
 As Excel only takes bearings in Radians, it’s convenient that users first convert the bearing readings into radians.
 Follow the below steps to calculate the coordinates from bearing and distance in Excel.